Andrés Bucci: Career

 In 2002, he formed the duo "Detalles" with Kate Simko, a music student from Chicago, and released the album "Shapes of summer" for the German label Traum.
 They would later, in 2007, release "Micros morning" for the US label Kupei Musika.

-In 2003, Andrés performed as Chord at the MicroMutek festival in Valparaiso and in the same year, released an EP with his brother Pier for the WMF record label.
+In 2003, Andrés performed as Chord at the MicroMutek festival in Valparaíso and in the same year, released an EP with his brother Pier for the WMF record label.

 The duo, known as "Bucci", debuted with their track "Dude" and came in at number 8 in the specialized De:Bug magazine chart, performing in several Berlin clubs.
 Also in 2003, Bucci appeared in the "Canción Electrónica" (Electronica Song) compilation album from Argentina's Indice Virgen Records and the "Colores Compilation" album from Mexico's Mil Records.

 In 2004, Andrés performed with Detalles at the Mutek Festival in Chile where they were named one of the "next 100 most influential bands of the year" in the US by URB (magazine) URB magazine.

 In 2005, Bucci was invited to perform at Mutek Festival in Canada where his set received excellent reviews.
 From this point Bucci started to perform frequently in clubs around Europe.

 In 2007, Andrés released his solo EP "Chocopanda", and performed with Bucci at the Raum Club in Barcelona, at the Synch Festival in Greece and at Watergate Club in Berlin.
 With Detalles, he performed at Mutek Festival in Canada and later at the Worldtronics Festival in Der Hause der Kulturen der Welt in Berlin, alongside other international artists.

 The same year he performed at Panorama Bar Berlin and Watergate Club to promote the EP "Andrés Bucci-Avec Style", released by Horizontal label owned by another Chilean producer Dinky.

 In 2008, he performed at Watergate Club and the Weekend Club in Berlin, at Unit Club in Tokyo and at T-Bar in London.